First Month in Panama

 thank you — gracias

-If necessary, you can always use Google Translate on your cell phone (be sure to download it) to help you translate a menu or to ask a question.
+If necessary, you can use Google Translate on your mobile device (ensure it is installed) to translate a menu or ask a question.
 With Google Translate, you can even speak the words you want to translate, and you can take a photo of a Spanish menu to get it translated into English.

 Enjoy your new home in Panama!
-The key to easing your way into Panama is just to relax!
-Smile a lot, learn patience, be polite and realize that life does not have to move a million miles an hour!
+The key to easing your way into Panama is to relax!
+Smile a lot, learn patience, be polite, and realize that life does not have to move a million miles an hour!

-If the situation comes up where you find yourself wondering if you should try something new, adapt this phrase as your new mantra, “Como no?”
+If you find yourself wondering whether you should try something new, adapt this phrase as your new mantra: “Como no?”
 (Why not?)

 COMMUNICATION

-That first week in Panama, it would be a good idea to get a Panama cell phone.
-If your current phone is unlocked (not in contract), you can just switch to a Panama SIM card and use the same phone.
+During the first week in Panama, it would be advisable to obtain a Panama cell phone.
+If your current phone is unlocked (not in contract), you can switch to a Panama SIM card and use the same phone.
 A Verizon phone may not work in Panama.
 There are several different cell phone companies in Panama.
-I prefer TIGO because their service is great throughout Panama.
-You can sign up for a monthly cell phone plan (no long-term contract) for $25 to $50 a month, or you can just add minutes/data as needed.
+I prefer TIGO because its service is excellent throughout Panama.
+You can sign up for a monthly cell phone plan (no long-term contract) for $25 to $50 a month, or you can add minutes/data as needed.

-You will absolutely want to get Whatsapp installed (free download) on your phone because that is the primary way people make calls, send texts, and share photos or locations in Panama.
-When you buy a phone or a SIM card, the person at the store can help you download Whatsapp and set up your phone, so everything is in English.
-With Whatsapp, you’ll be able to make and receive free calls from friends and family back home who also have Whatsapp.
+You will want to install WhatsApp (free download) on your phone because it is the primary way people make calls, send texts, and share photos or locations in Panama.
+When you buy a phone or a SIM card, the person at the store can help you download WhatsApp and set up your phone, so everything is in English.
+With WhatsApp, you’ll be able to make and receive free calls from friends and family back home who also have WhatsApp.

 Having a Panama cell phone number will make it much easier for property managers and your immigration attorney to stay in touch with you.
-Note that Panama cell phones have 8-digits and Panama landlines have 7 digits.
+Note that Panama cell phone numbers are 8-digit, whereas Panama landline numbers are 7-digit.
 The country code throughout Panama is +507.

 VISA TIME

-The first week you are in Panama, you could get a Pensionado Visa, or you may want to wait for a month to give yourself time to get settled before you start the Visa process.
+During your first week in Panama, you may obtain a Pensionado Visa, or you may prefer to wait a month to allow time to settle before beginning the Visa process.
 You should consult with an immigration attorney to determine what documents you will need to bring with you to get a Visa.
 Some documents will need to be apostilled or authenticated in your country (not in Panama), so it will require advanced planning.

-There are immigration offices throughout Panama that could make it possible to stay in your home after a day at immigration instead of a hotel.
-Getting your Visa after you are settled in your rental will save a lot of money on hotel and eating out expenses.
-For the initial processing Visa, it will require about seven days and 2-3 trips to immigration.
+There are immigration offices throughout Panama that may allow you to stay in your home after a day at immigration, rather than in a hotel.
+Obtaining your Visa after you are settled in your rental will save a lot of money on hotel and dining-out expenses.
+The initial processing of the visa will require approximately 5 business days and 2-3 trips to immigration.

 BUYING GROCERIES

 I have to tell you a funny story that taught me a valuable lesson.
 When I moved into my rental house in Boquete, there were eight hummingbird feeders.
 I wanted to fill them with sugar water to attract those tiny hummingbirds to my property.
 So, I went to the grocery store to buy a big bag of sugar.
 Easy right?
 I looked at the aisle with flour and baking goods.
 I saw a big bag of white granulated stuff that looked like sugar with a domino on the front of the package.
 It must be sugar – right??
-When I got home, I looked up the word on the bag, SAL, to discover that I had purchased 5 pounds of SALT.
-It’s a good thing I did not give it to the hummingbirds!
+When I got home, I looked up the word on the bag, “SAL,” and discovered that I had purchased 5 pounds of SALT.
+Fortunately, I did not give it to the hummingbirds.

-TIP! to avoid mistakes like this, it is a good idea to make your grocery list, but also look up the Spanish word for every item and write the Spanish word on your grocery list.
+TIP!
+To avoid mistakes like this, it is advisable to make your grocery list and also look up the Spanish word for each item and write it on your list.
 This will help you learn the Spanish word for the things you purchase most often.
-And, if you cannot find an item, you can ask for help finding the item.
+If you cannot find an item, you may request assistance.

 At the grocery store, you can’t assume that the items will look the same or be grouped in the same way you are familiar with.
-A good example is that sugar is also sold in its raw unprocessed form in Panama, a light brown color, though not brown sugar.
+A good example is that sugar is also sold in Panama in its raw, unprocessed form, in a light brown color, though not as brown sugar.
 You can also buy processed white sugar.
 In some grocery stores, sugar is on the same aisle as raw beans and rice, both staples, but not on the aisle with flour and other baking goods.

-When you first move to Panama, it’s a good idea to walk up and down every aisle to get familiar with what’s available and where things are located.
+When you first move to Panama, it’s advisable to walk up and down every aisle to get familiar with what’s available and where things are located.

-By the way, you will need to take reusable cloth bags to put your groceries in because Panama banned single-use plastic bags!
+Please note that you will need to take reusable cloth bags to put your groceries in because Panama has banned single-use plastic bags.

 WHAT TO PAY?

 When the salesperson tells you “cinco veinte” ($5.20), you’ll need to figure out what they are saying.
 The most common Spanish numbers you will need are listed below.
 Don’t worry; if the salesperson sees a puzzled look on your face, they will usually enter the numbers in their calculator to show you the price or write it out on paper.
-It would be a good idea to carry a small calculator with you too so you can enter numbers if necessary.
+It would be advisable to carry a small calculator with you, too, so you can enter numbers if necessary.

-Here are the most common numbers you will be using while visiting or living in Panama.
+Here are the most common numbers you will use when visiting or living in Panama.

 1 – uno